ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/hemoglobin/index.rst

 .. note::

-	While not explicitly enforced by the code above, all hemoglobin values should be withn the bounds of 0 and 220 (XMAX).
-The probability of sampling a value outside of these bounds is small, but if it occurs, the value should be resampled until it falls within the bounds of 0 and 220.
+	While not explicitly enforced by the code above, all hemoglobin values should be non-zero positive numbers.
+The probability of sampling a negative value is small, but if it occurs, the value should be resampled until it falls within the bounds of 0 and 220 or clipped to a value of 1.

 Pregnancy Adjustment
 ^^^^^^^^^^^^^^^^^^^^